paraspell/docs/docs/api/xcmP.md

   <summary><b>Advanced settings</b></summary>

-  You can use following optional advanced settings to further customize your calls:
+  You can use following optional advanced settings by adding them as parameter into request body to further customize your calls:

 ```ts
 // Used to customize XCM version - Replace "Vx" with V and version number eg. "V4"